Overview of Asthma Inhalers

 Inhalers are the most common way to deliver asthma drugs to your lungs.
 They are available in a variety of ways, and can have just one or multiple medications.
 The device is small and hand-held.
 The inhaler can deliver any type of medicine to your lungs.
 This delivery method has the least amount of side effects.

 A dry powder inhaler is also portable and delivers medication directly to the lungs as you inhale.
-In this type of inhaler, it is essential that the patient has sufficient inhalation rates or else the device will not perform like it should.
+In this type of inhaler, it is essential that the patient has sufficient inhalation rates, or else the device will not perform as it should.
 This type of medication and inhaler is typically only used in older children and adults.
-This works by the person loading the inhaler, placing mouthpiece in mouth, and taking deep breaths, and then holding their breath for about 10 seconds.
+This works by the person loading the inhaler, placing mouthpiece in the mouth, and taking deep breaths, and then holding their breath for about 10 seconds.